Xalgorithms/general-documentation/process/structure.md

 To foster the goal of a loosely-coupled solution, each subproject is maintained in a distinct repository with an independant version.
-The [Interlibr](https://github.com/Xalgorithms/interlibr) meta-project is the some of these subprojects with additional configuration and tooling that is *specifically* tailored for the solution.
+The [Interlibr](https://github.com/Xalgorithms/interlibr) meta-project is the sum of these subprojects with additional configuration and tooling that is *specifically* tailored for the solution.

 # Organization of subprojects